Improved Integrality Gap in Max-Min Allocation: or Topology at the North Pole: Topological tools and the proof strategy

 and edge set

 An {\em independent transversal} in a vertex-partitioned graph such as $H(\alpha)$ is an independent set (i.e. one that induces no edges) that is a {\em transversal}, i.e. it consists of exactly one vertex in each partition class.
-Thus a problem instance ${\cal I}$ with feasible CLP($T$) has an allocation with min-value at least $\alpha T$ for some $\alpha >0$ if and only if the $\alpha$-approximation allocation graph $H({\cal I}, T, \alpha)$ has an independent transversal.
-Hence our Theorem~\ref{thm:main-intro} can be reformulated as follows.
+Thus a problem instance ${\cal I}$ with feasible CLP($T$) has an allocation with min-value greater than $\alpha T$ for some $\alpha >0$ if and only if the $\alpha$-approximation allocation graph $H({\cal I}, T, \alpha)$ has an independent transversal.
+Hence our Theorem~\ref{thm:main-intro} is implied by the following.

 \begin{thm} Let $( P , R, \{ L_p: p\in P \}, v)$ be an instance of the Santa Claus problem and let $T\in \mathbb{R}$ be such that the CLP($T$) is feasible.
 Then the corresponding $\alpha$-approximation allocation graph $H(\alpha)$ has an independent transversal with $\alpha = \frac{15}{53}$. \end{thm}